 Version V3.3 of EC-Engineer contains multiple new functions for creating the configuration for the EtherCAT network simulation software EC-Simulator.
 This enables the simulator to better simulate the real slaves with their properties.

-Simulated slave that support CANopen-over-EtherCAT (CoE) contain an Online Dictionary.
+Simulated slave that support CAN application protocol over EtherCAT (CoE) contain an Online Dictionary.
 The EXI (Extended Network Configuration) file may optionally contain the slave-specific Object Dictionary declarations.
 These slave-specific Object Dictionary declarations can be generated from the ESI file provided by the device manufacturer, or uploaded from the slaves via the EtherCAT network.
 In addition to the overall structure of the object dictionary, even the objects’ data can also be included in the EXI file.

 Screenshot from Settings in EC-Engineer